prabowst/udacity-dsnd-capstone-starbucks/README.md

 ```
 - Starbucks_Capstone.html # the html format of the notebook

-- Starbucks_Capstone.ipynb # the main notebook in this project, contains all the steps from raw data to final ML model
+- Starbucks_Capstone.ipynb # the main notebook in this project
+                           # contains all the steps from raw data to final ML model

 - figures
 |- channel_dist.svg # distribution of channel types